How to Change Fonts on WordPress Website?

 Generate Web-friendly Font Files

-• Go to the Web-font Generator tool.
+• Navigate to the Web Font Generator tool.

 How to Change Fonts on WordPress Website: Add fonts in Web-friendly generator

-• Select all necessary font formats (TTF, WOFF, SVG, EOT, WOFF2) and ensure that the “Family support” option is enabled.
+• Select all necessary font formats (TTF, WOFF, SVG, EOT, WOFF2) and ensure that the “Family support” option is enabled:

 How to Change Fonts on WordPress Website: Web-friendly generator options